q4ow/snustalk/README.md

 - `/automod logchannel <channel>` - Set the channel for automod logs
 - `/automod exempt <type> <target>` - Add/remove role/channel exemptions
 - `/automod filter <type> <action> <enabled> [settings]` - Configure automod filters
+- `/giveaway create` - Creates a new giveaway
+- `/giveaway end` - Ends an active giveaway
+- `/giveaway reroll` - Rerolls winners for a giveaway
+- `/giveaway blacklist` - Blacklists a user from a giveaway
+- `/giveaway entries` - Lists all entries for a giveaway
+- `/typingscore` - Shows your best typing speed
+- `/typingleaderboard` - Shows typing speed leaderboard
+- `/typinggame` - Get link to the typing game
+- `/dashboard` - Get your API key for dashboard access
+- `/embed` - Create a custom embed message

 #### Prefix Commands
 All slash commands are also available as prefix commands using `$`: